 Believe it or not but there is such a thing as too much hydration.
-If your hair is over moisturised it can become dull, flat and you might even experience split ends.
+If your hair is over moisturized it can become dull, and flat and you might even experience split ends.

 Sometimes it’s hard to figure out exactly what your hair needs but try a protein treatment if you think you may be suffering from hygral fatigue.

 If you’re going to follow the Curly Girl method you’ll need to get used to looking at the ingredients list.
-Your products cannot contain sulphates, drying alcohols or silicone.
+Your products cannot contain sulfates, drying alcohols, or silicone.

 Have a look at my approved Curly Girl products list for inspiration on what to buy.